 • Maintaining proper records and documentation

-The federal government regulates nursing homes in the United States through the Centers for Medicare & Medicaid Services (CMS), part of the Department of Health and Human Services (HHS).
+The federal government regulates nursing homes in the United States through the Centers for Medicare and Medicaid Services (CMS), part of the Department of Health and Human Services (HHS).
 CMS enforces federal care standards at nursing homes using various methods.

 CMS-certified nursing facilities accepting Medicare/Medicaid must comply with federal quality, staffing, and resident rights standards to receive reimbursement.
 CMS regularly inspects skilled nursing facilities to ensure compliance with federal standards, including quality of care, safety, cleanliness, staff numbers, and the adequacy of personnel numbers.
 [09]